Rules

 "Well Location" shall mean the location of a proposed well on an application duly filed until such application is granted or denied, or the location of a well on a valid permit.

-RULE 1.2 PURPOSE OF RULES: These rules, regulations and modes
+RULE 1.2 PURPOSE OF RULES:

-RULE 1.3 USE AND EFFECT OF RULES: These rules may be used guides in the exercise of discretion, where discretion is vested.
+RULE 1.3 USE AND EFFECT OF RULES: These rules may be used as guides in the exercise of discretion, where discretion is vested.
 However, under no circumstances, and in no particular case shall they, or any of them, be construed as a limitation or restriction upon the exercise of any discretion, where such exists; nor shall they in any event be construed to deprive the Board of an exercise of powers, duties, and jurisdiction conferred by law, nor to limit or restrict the amount and character of data or information which may be required for the proper administration of the law.

 RULE 1.4 ACTIONS ON RULES:

-A. All changes to the District's Rules will be made after notice and hearing pursuant to the requirements of Rule 12.1.
+A. All changes to the District's Rules will be made after notice and hearing pursuant to the requirements of Rule 15.1.
 Such changes include repeal or amendment of existing Rules and the adoption of new Rules.

 RULE 1.5 HEADINGS AND CAPTIONS: The section and other headings and captions contained in these rules are for reference purposes only.
 They do not affect the meaning or interpretation of these rules in any way.

-RULE 1.6 CONSTRUCTION: A reference to a title, chapter or section without further identification is a reference to a title, chapter of section of Chapter 36 of the Texas Water Code.
+RULE 1.6 CONSTRUCTION: A reference to a title, chapter or section without further identification is a reference to a title, chapter or section of Chapter 36 of the Texas Water Code.
+All references to Texas statutes and the Texas Administrative Code shall be to those statutes and regulations as amended.
 Construction of words and phrases are governed by the Code Construction Act, Subchapter B, Chapter 311, Government Code.
+Unless otherwise expressly provided for in these Rules, the past, present, and future tense shall include each other.
+The singular includes the plural, the plural includes the singular, the masculine includes the feminine, and the feminine includes the masculine.

-RULE 1.7 METHODS OF SERVICE UNDER THESE RULES: Except a otherwise expressly provided in these rules, any notice or documents required by these rules to be served or delivered may be delivered to the recipient, or the recipient's authorized representative, in person, by agent, by courier receipted delivery, by certified mail sent to the recipient's last known address, or by telephonic document transfer to the recipient's current telecopier number or digitally signed email.
+A. Except as otherwise expressly provided in these rules, any notice or documents required by these rules to be served or delivered may be delivered to the recipient, or the recipient's authorized representative, in person, by agent, by courier receipted delivery, by certified mail sent to the recipient's last known address, or email.
 Service by mail is complete upon transfer deposit in a post office or other official depository in the United States Postal Service.
-Service by telephonic document transfer is complete upon documented transfer, except that any transfer occurring after 5:00 p.m.
+Service by email is complete as of the date on which the email is sent, except that any email occurring after 5:00 p.m.
 Central Standard Time will be deemed complete on the following business day.
 Where service by one or more methods has been attempted and failed, the service is complete upon notice publication in a generally circulated newspaper in McCulloch, San Saba, Mason, Kimble, Concho, and Menard County.

 RULE 1.8 SEVERABILITY: If any one or more of the provisions contained in these rules are for any reason held to be invalid, illegal, or unenforceable in any respect, the invalidity, illegality, or unenforceability shall not affect any other rules or provisions of these rules, and these rules shall be construed as if such invalid, illegal or unenforceable rules or provision had never been contained in these rules.